Pitfour Castle

 Pitfour Castle is an 18th-century country house situated on the southeast edge of the village of St Madoes in the Carse of Gowrie, Perthshire, Scotland.
 It is a Category A listed building.

+Pitfour Castle is a private residence and access to the grounds is not available to the public.

 History

 A tower house was formerly sited slightly closer to the River Tay, although nothing now remains.
 In June 1592 Harry Lindsay and 40 armed followers attacked the "Place of Pitfour" at night.
 They hid themselves close to the house and sent a messenger boy to get the yard gates or "yetts" opened.
 The trick worked but David Cochrane's defenders beat them back and closed the gates.
 Lindsay's men then managed to break into the castle, and forced the family and their retainers out, and put in his own men under his servant John Tweedy.

 The present Pitfour Castle was built for John Richardson (1760–1821), a wealthy local man involved with the salmon fisheries of the Tay, around 1784.
 The design of the new house is attributed to the architect Robert Adam (1728–1792): although there is no documentary evidence for his involvement, there are stylistic similarities with Adam's later "castle-style" homes, such as Dalquharran Castle in Ayrshire (1786) and Seton Castle in Lothian (1789).
 In 1825, the house was enlarged to designs by William Burn, with a library to the north-west and a clock tower to the south-west.